Imagine if you became very sick and could not communicate with your doctors.

 - Who would speak on your behalf and make medical decisions for you?

 - Would they know what you want?

 - What would you like doctors to know?

 - What is meaningful and important to you?

-- Talk about your values and preferences to the people who are close to you.
+- Talk about your values and preferences to the people you are close to.
 Think about who you would like to make decisions for you.
-Consider appointing them as your Enduring Power of Attorney (Medical Treatment) using the relevant form.
+Consider appointing them as your medical treatment decision maker using the relevant form.

 - Talk to your doctors or healthcare team about benefits and risks of possible medical treatments.

-- Consider writing down your wishes in an advance care plan.
+- Consider writing down your wishes and instructions for future treatment in an advance care directive.

-- Share this plan with people who may be important in your care, for example your general practitioner, Mercy Health, family and your medical Enduring Power of Attorney.
+- Share this directive with people who may be important in your care, for example your general practitioner, Mercy Health, family and your medical Enduring Power of Attorney.

-- Review your plan regularly with your decision maker.
+- Review your advance care directive regularly with your decision maker and doctor.

 For your appointment

 At Mercy Health we want to make sure we provide patients with opportunities to engage in advance care planning.
-We may ask you to be involved in an audit to help us determine whether we are offering you advance care planning information.
+We may ask you to be involved in an audit to help us determine the quality of our service.
 If you have an advance care planning conversation with a staff member, we may also survey you about the advance care planning process so we can make sure we are providing a quality service to you.